 Common Core For Algebra I

-Videos and solutions to help Algebra I students learn how to graph simple quadratic equations of the form y = a(x-h)2
+Examples, videos, and solutions to help Algebra I students learn how to graph simple quadratic equations of the form y = a(x-h)2

 + k (completed-square or vertex form), recognizing that (h, k) represents the vertex of the graph and use a graph to construct a quadratic equation in vertex form.